Miminimi234/poly/AUTONOMOUS_AGENTS.md

-# Autonomous AI Agents for Polyseer
+# Autonomous AI Agents for poly402

-This document describes the autonomous AI agent system that extends Polyseer's Bayesian analysis capabilities with x402 micropayments on Binance Smart Chain (BSC).
+This document describes the autonomous AI agent system that extends poly402's Bayesian analysis capabilities with x402 micropayments on Binance Smart Chain (Solana).

 ## Overview